ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `scale_to_window_size_x`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
 		- Scales the in-game sensitivity in linear proportion to the x dimension of the MCBE window size.
 The 'default' window size is fullscreen, i.e. the monitor size.
-For example, if you have both `scale_to_window_size_x` and `scale_to_window_size_y` enabled, and are playing on a 1920 x 1080 monitor, shrinking your window dimensions to 1920/2 x 1080/2 = 960 x 540 will halve your in-game sensitivity.
+For example, if you have both `override_game_sensitivity.scale_to_window_size_x` and `override_game_sensitivity.scale_to_window_size_y` enabled, and are playing on a 1920 x 1080 monitor, shrinking your window dimensions to 1920/2 x 1080/2 = 960 x 540 will halve your in-game sensitivity.
 	- `scale_to_window_size_y`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
 		- Scales the in-game sensitivity in linear proportion to the y dimension of the MCBE window size.
-The same logic as `scale_to_window_size_x` applies, but for the y dimension.
+The same logic as `override_game_sensitivity.scale_to_window_size_x` applies, but for the y dimension.
 	- `value`
 		- Type: `float`
 		- Allowed values: *unbounded*